 A Safari Guide to the Masai Mara National Reserve

 Our Experience On Safari in Kenya’s Masai Mara

-After finishing up a six month long drive from Cape Town to Kampala we could not have been more thrilled to have a safari in the Masai Mara.
+After finishing up a six-month-long drive from Cape Town to Kampala we could not have been more thrilled to have a safari in the Masai Mara.
 For once, we were going to sit back, take flights, and let the experts take us around an amazing slice of East Africa.
 Our expectations were very high; however, we were not let down.
 In all our time in Africa, we have never seen so many big cats.
-In one day we saw three separate lion prides and kills.
+In one day we saw three separate lion pride and kills.